bi1cor0/dmC_backend/README.md

 This is the backend portion of the application.
 Right now it only has player character data that takes the character's player name, it's own name, class, race, level and health points.
 It also takes it's initiative value and a boolean which marks either dead or alive.
 I also implemented full CRUD functionality with Mongoose schemas.

 ## Future Goals
 Right now this back end takes characters, and doesn't really validate duplicates or actual D&D races.
+I would like to implement a type of verification tech to help out with the organization of the data.
 But I also wanted to implement a map portion of the database, where DMs can store their maps for selection later.